Juantantan/MandelbrotExplorer/Readme.md

 There is a working group that also guides the development of OpenCL (and SYCL): https://www.iwocl.org/

+## Vulkan
+Vulkan is a new graphics api developed by AMD and Khronos Group.
+At the time of my early commits, my understanding is that parallel compute functionality was not fully mature in Vulkan.
+OpenCL might even still be the most direct and efficient api to use to do highly recursive parallel compute operations without having to write too much bolierplate code.
+I may not attempt to rewrite this code using the Vulkan API but would be interested if others do.
+I have gone through an excellnt Vulkan learning reference twice and still find it hard to understand at the lowest level when compared to OpenCL.
+One great aspect of the Vulkan API, is that it has been adopted by the major GPU verndors and is as a result able to compete with their other APIs or API wrappers.
+It is intersting to read about CUDA and DirectX, OpenCL and OpenGL and then to compare them with Vulkan across different types of implementations and different vendor hardware.
+Vulkan is increasingly being used for writing game graphics engines.
+The boilerplate code takes a long time to write but once done, it seems a very effifient API to use to write all sorts of graphical (and hopefully compute) intensive software.

 ## Licensing
 Ths project base code is licensed under the GNU GENERAL PUBLIC LICENSE version 3.0: